 How to add preheader text to an email campaign

-You can add preheader text to an email by adding it through your email software or manually adding a hidden div style to your HTML code.
+You can add preheader text to an email by adding it through your email CRM software or manually adding a hidden div style to your HTML code.
 If you don’t add preheader text to an email campaign, email clients may pull in the text for you based on the contents of your email.

 Sometimes, auto-generated preheaders are enough.
 But often, you’ll want to use your email preheader text as a “second subject line” to build curiosity and get more email opens.